MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 MSK_DINF_SOL_ITG_PVIOLITG = 53

-    Maximal violation for the integer constraints in the integer solution.
+    Maximal violation for the inetger constraints in the integer solution.
 Updated by the function updatesolutioninfo.

 MSK_DINF_SOL_ITG_PVIOLVAR = 54